Creating a Strategic Plan

 - Annual goal: Set one-year goals that will lead to those three-year goals.

-- Accountability: Be clear about who is accountable for what and create system of checkins: Accountability here does not mean who is to blame if goals are missed.
+- Accountability: Be clear about who is accountable for what and create a system of check ins: Accountability here does not mean who is to blame if goals are missed.
 Smart goals are neither easy nor impossible, but are challenging, and as such, are not always met.
 Accountability means knowing who is responsible for what, and a commitment to understanding why things worked or did not work.

 Recommended steps to creating a plan:

-1. Compile and share with whoever will participate existing Vision and Mission, financials, successes and failures, and any competitive research.
+1. Compile and share with whoever will participate your Vision and Mission, financials, successes and failures, and any competitive research.

 2. Have an all-day meeting to go over all the components of a strategic plan listed above, finishing with a “pre-mortem”.
 A pre-mortem is a thought experiment in which each participant is asked to imagine that it is three years in the future, and the organization has failed to attain its goals.
 Then each person is asked to say why this might be the case?
 This can reveal potential problems that can then be avoided.